-4. Family story competition
+Family story competition

-To make the activity last longer, and to give each team more opportunities to win, you may want to have a few rounds with different themes.
+To make the activity last longer and give each team more opportunities to win, you may want to have a few rounds with different themes.
 For example, one round could be the best baby story, and the next could be the funniest story about meeting a future husband or wife.